Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Analysis

-In this part, the effect of the three main components of the proposed SDDA was investigated by adding the designated prepocessing method, the center loss component and the RHKS MMD loss in turn to the vanilla network.
+In this subsection, we examined the impact of the three main components of the proposed SDDA by sequentially incorporating the designated preprocessing method, the center loss component, and the RHKS MMD loss into the vanilla network.